exercism/docs/building/tracks/README.md

 All concept and practices exercises of a track involve _concepts_.
 These concepts are separate entities by themselves.
 Check the [documentation](/docs/building/tracks/concepts) for more information.

+The concepts taught in the track's concept exercises form a _syllabus_.
+For more information on how to design a syllabus, check the [syllabus documentation](/docs/building/tracks/syllabus).

 ## Exercises

 Tracks have two types of exercises: